rshipp/geodigger/mongodb.md

 processor.
 If this is not the case, the MongoDB server will only be able to store up to two gigabytes of data, which will severely limit its usefulness.
-In experiments run during the development of GeoDigger's Twitter functionaluty, it took approximately two days of saving data from the Twitter streaming API to reach this two gigabyte storage limit.
+In experiments run during the development of GeoDigger's Twitter functionality, it took approximately two days of saving data from the Twitter streaming API to reach this two gigabyte storage limit.

+## Tables, Collections, and Indices

 ## Geospatial Support